Giselle Brodsky

 Technique in service of artistry

-Giselle Brodsky is the Co-Founder, Director and chief artistic adviser of Patrons of Exceptional Artists, Inc., a non-profit foundation dedicated to the support of exceptionally gifted performing artists.
+Beyond the studio, Giselle Brodsky is the Co-Founder, Director and chief artistic adviser of Patrons of Exceptional Artists, Inc., a non-profit foundation dedicated to supporting exceptionally gifted performing artists.
+In 1997 she co-founded the Miami International Piano Festival and has been its Artistic Director ever since.

 Giselle Brodsky's vision is to present, support and document the best new talent emerging on the classical piano scene today, occasionally identifying outstanding performers on other instruments as well.
 She envisioned an organization designed to discover, present and support exceptional talent and offer fresh and exciting programs to South Florida audiences.
 Brodsky looks for exceptional artists who, regardless of age or nationality, are profound musicians with both charisma and breadth of musicianship, who have their own distinct voices — who are not only capable of challenging convention but able to demonstrate that there are important interpretive ideas still to be expressed both in mainstream and rare repertoire.